jb1998/ASE-Project/README.md

 - A tour of the University of Windsor which will take them to all the hotspots at university and learn various fun facts while on tour.
 - Helping students find nearest Service Canada and Banks as per their current location for applying their SIN and for GIC activation.
 - Find the nearest grocery and pharmacy within your area.
+- Near real time application created with React JS and deployed with netlify.

 ## Authors